colerottenberg/fml-final-cs/README.md

     1. Curse of Dimensionality
         - The curse of dimensionality refers to the phenomenon where the number of features in a dataset increases, the volume of the feature space increases exponentially.
 This leads to sparsity in the data and can lead to overfitting.
     2. Principal Component Analysis(PCA)
+        - To find PCA of a dataset, we first center the data by subtracting the mean.
+Then, we find the covariance matrix of the centered data.
+We then find the eigenvectors and eigenvalues of the covariance matrix.
+The eigenvectors are the principal components and the eigenvalues are the variance along the principal components.
+We can then project the data onto the principal components to reduce the dimensionality.
     3. PCA vs LDA (unsupervised vs supervised)
+        - PCA is an unsupervised method that finds the principal components of the data.
+LDA is a supervised method that finds the linear discriminants that maximize the separation between classes.
     4. Multidimensional Scaling (MDS)
+        - MDS is a technique that finds a low-dimensional representation of the data that preserves the pairwise distances between the data points.
+We find MDS using eigendecomposition of the distance matrix.
     5. ISOMAP (Isometric Mapping)
+        - ISOMAP is similar to MDS but it uses the geodesic distance between points instead of the Euclidean distance.
+It uses the shortest path between points on a graph to find the distance between points.
     6. Locally Linear Embedding (LLE)
+        - LLE is a technique that finds a low-dimensional representation of the data that preserves the local relationships between the data points.
+It does this by finding the weights that best reconstruct each point from its neighbors.
 4. Artificial Neural Networks (Lecture 25 - 29)
     1. Multi-Layer Perceptron (MLP)
     2. Universal Approximation Theorem
     3. Activation functions: ReLU, leaky ReLu, sigmoid, tanh, softmax, linear, etc.
+        - **ReLU**: $f(x) = max(0, x)$
+        - **Leaky ReLU**: $f(x) = max(0.01x, x)$
+        - **Sigmoid**: $f(x) = \frac{1}{1 + e^{-x}}$
+        - **Tanh**: $f(x) = \frac{e^{x} - e^{-x}}{e^{x} + e^{-x}}$
+        - **Softmax**: $f(x) = \frac{e^{x_{i}}}{\sum_{j} e^{x_{j}}}$
+        - **Linear**: $f(x) = x$
     4. Backpropagation
+        - Backpropagation is a technique used to train neural networks.
+It involves computing the gradient of the loss function with respect to the weights of the network using the chain rule.
+The gradients are then used to update the weights using an optimization algorithm such as gradient descent.
     5. Common challenges in training ANNs and strategies to address them
     6. Vanishing/exploding gradients
+        - With deep neural networks, the gradienet can become very small or very large as it is backpropagated through the network.
+For activation functions like sigmoid and tanh, the gradient can vanish as it is backpropagated through the network.
+For activation functions like ReLU, the gradient can explode as it is backpropagated through the network.
+This can make training the network difficult.
+Strategies to address this include using different activation functions, using batch normalization, and using techniques like residual connections.
     7. Learning curves
     8. Network architecture
     9. Output Encoding: integer, one-hot, binary
+        - **Integer Encoding**: Assigns a unique integer to each class label.
+        - **One-Hot Encoding**: Represents each class label as a binary vector where only one element is 1 and the rest are 0.
+        - **Binary Encoding**: Represents each class label as a binary vector where each element is either 0 or 1.
     10. Optimization Techniques with Gradient Descent
         * Accelerated Gradient Descent strategies: momentum, Nesterrov's momentum
         * Adaptive Learning Rate: Adam
         * Learning rate schedulers
     11. Early stopping criteria
+        - We can enable certain callbacks in the training process to stop the training early if certain conditions are met.
+For example, we can stop training if the validation loss does not improve for a certain number of epochs.
     12. Online vs Batch vs Mini-Batch learning
+        - **Online Learning**: Update the weights after each training example.
+This is more sporadic and can be noisy.
+        - **Batch Learning**: Update the weights after all training examples have been seen.
+This can be slow and requires a lot of memory.
+        - **Mini-Batch Learning**: Update the weights after a subset of the training examples have been seen.
+This is a compromise between online and batch learning.
     13. Weight initializations strategies
+        - **Random Initialization**: Initialize the weights randomly from a distribution such as a normal distribution or a uniform distribution.
+        - **Xavier Initialization**: Initialize the weights using a normal distribution with mean 0 and variance $\frac{1}{n_{in}}$, where $n_{in}$ is the number of input units to the neuron.
     14. Stopping Criteria
     15. Data scaling/normalization
     16. Network pruning via regularization and dropout
+        - **Dropout**: Dropout is a regularization technique where we randomly set a fraction of the neurons in the network to zero during training.
+This helps prevent overfitting by forcing the network to learn redundant representations.
+This leads to lower accuracy performance on training than validation.
     17. Batch normalization
+        - **Batch Normalization**: Batch normalization is a technique used to normalize the inputs to a layer in a neural network.
+This helps stabilize the training process and can lead to faster convergence.
+It can also act as a form of regularization.
     18. Determining whether to gather more data
 5. Deep Learning (Lecture 28-29)
     1. Deep learning vs machine learning